 One way to ensure that your kids follow the rules set forth by both parents is by having them complete a child/parent internet safety agreement.
 Yours can mimic the example in the link as it should have similar guidelines, including what information they can and cannot share on social media platforms.
 It should also require that they inform their parents if they see anything strange or scary online.
 Put this signed form next to the computer, so it is a constant reminder.

 It is essential that both co-parents are on the same page when it comes to putting the proper protections in place on your computers and devices so the kids can stay out of harm’s way.
 The future of privacy will see many advancements, but also several issues as cybercriminals find new ways to take advantage of evolving technology.
 For example, new phones are always adding on cameras, GPS functions, and other perks that, while helpful, can also allow hackers to track your location and steal your data, which is not so great.
 As parents, you can only focus on what you can control, so work together and try these tips.

-The best approach to protecting your kid from online dangers is by enabling parental control tools on the internet product of choice.
+The best approach to protecting your kid from online dangers is by enabling internet safety tools on the devices your kids are using.
 Control settings are available on every web browser, including Internet Explorer, Mozilla Firefox, Chrome, and Safari.
 These add-ons allow you to block certain websites, control how long the internet can be used, and restrict sites that are known for creating virus and malware problems.